Is Endotracheal Intubation?

 Factors that may increase your risk of complications include:

-- medical conditions that involve your lungs, kidneys, or heart
+- problems with your lungs, kidneys, or heart

-- family history of adverse reactions to anesthesia
+- a family history of adverse, or bad, reactions

 - sleep apnea

 - alcohol use

 More serious complications may occur in older adults who have

 serious medical problems.
 These complications are rare but may include: